w3cping/font-anti-fingerprinting/README.md

 * TODO: Something about how much extra network transfer a ??%ile user uses after the new restrictions.

-## Stakeholder Feedback / Opposition
+## Stakeholder Feedback / Support / Opposition

 * CSSWG: No signals
 * Browsers: